 Combination Treatment with Lenalidomide and Dexamethasone

-MAIA (MMY3008; clinicaltrials.gov identifier: NCT02252172) is an international, phase 3, randomized, open-label, active-controlled, multicenter study in patients with NDMM not eligible for HDT and ASCT (N=737).11,25,26 Facon et al (2019)11 presented the pre-specified interim results of this ongoing study with a median follow-up of 28.0 months.
-Kumar et al (2022)26 presented the results of the updated efficacy and safety analysis (median follow-up, 64.5 months), including updated OS results (median follow-up, 73.6 months), of the MAIA study.
-Facon et al (2024)12 presented the results of the updated efficacy and safety analysis of the MAIA study at a median follow-up of 89.3 months (range, 0-102.2).
+MAIA (MMY3008; NCT02252172) is an international, phase 3, randomized, open-label, active-controlled, multicenter study in patients with NDMM not eligible for HDT and ASCT (N=737).11,25,26 Facon et al (2019)11 presented the pre-specified interim results of this ongoing study with a median follow-up of 28.0 months including updated overall survival (OS) results (median follow-up, 73.6 months).
+Facon et al (2025)26 reported the updated efficacy and safety results at a long-term median follow-up of 64.5 months.
+Facon et al (2024)12 presented the results of the updated efficacy and safety analysis at a median follow-up of 89.3 months (range, 0-102.2).

 Safety Results

-Most Common AEs and Second Primary Cancers in the Safety Population (Prespecified Interim Results; MAIA)a, 11
+Most Common AEs and Second Primary Cancers in the Safety Population (Prespecified Interim Results; MAIA)a,11

 Event, n (%)